Optable/optable-ios-sdk/README.md

 ## Identifying visitors arriving from Email newsletters

 If you send Email newsletters that contain links to your application (e.g., universal links), then you may want to automatically _identify_ visitors that have clicked on any such links via their Email address.
-Incoming application traffic which is originating from a subscriber click on a link in a newsletter is considered to be implicitly authenticated by the recipient of the Email, therefore serving as an excellent source of linking of online user identities.

 ### Insert oeid into your Email newsletter template